- Course at a Glance

 - Course Length: 2 Years

-- Skills and know-how in the latest and developing technologies in electrical systems
+- Skills and knowledge in the latest developing technologies in electrical systems

-- Practical guidance and feedback from experts from around the world
+- Practical guidance from electrical experts from around the world

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.

 The ever-increasing demand for electricity, the rising costs of power generation and a shortage of skilled electrical engineers are challenges faced world-wide.

 Expanding economies and populations require an adequate and uninterrupted supply of electrical power.
 This places enormous pressure on power industries; they need to competently fuel this growing demand cost effectively.
 The greater challenge, however, is the scarcity of skilled personnel to design, operate and maintain the power networks.

 The program presents renewable energy options to address the environmental issues posed by fossil fuel power plants.
 The section on project management provides the skills required for effective management of power generation, transmission and distribution projects.

 The Thesis – the capstone of the course – requires a high level of autonomy and accountability and will reinforce the knowledge and skill you attain during the course.
 It is a significant research project requiring the ability to critically evaluate and apply knowledge and skill creatively.